-The Dean’s Startup Seed Fund provides $5,000 grants and office space to early stage start ups involving current Haas students.
+The Haas Student Seed Fund and Sega Sammy Fund provides $5,000 grants and office space to early-stage startups involving current Haas students.
 The grants are intended for use in prototype development and customer discovery activities.
 These awards provide critical funding for high risk, high reward projects that best embody the Berkeley Haas Defining Principle to Question The Status Quo.

 As a leader in the greater UC Berkeley entrepreneurship ecosystem, Berkeley Haas will grant special consideration to cross-disciplinary projects involving team members from other campus departments.
 Teams must have at least one current Berkeley Haas student (MBA or undergrad).
 Faculty, staff, and external partners may only play an advisory role.